GEORGIA TAKEAWAYS: Trump’s long shadow not fading yet

 Early returns and turnout projections show why.

-Democrats were even running stronger in the early voting than they did in November, and that had Republicans nervous.
+Democrats were running stronger in the early voting than they did in November, and that had Republicans nervous.
 Those worries followed weeks of Trump railing that Biden stole the election, spurring GOP fears that he’d drive some of his loyalists to skip the runoff out of protest while also repelling moderate and GOP-leaning independents in urban and suburban areas.

-GOP strategists felt better Tuesday as they watched steady turnout in conservative counties where early voting had lagged the fall pace considerably.
-Republicans also reported strong turnout in the outer ring of metro Atlanta, counties where Republicans still have troves of votes.
+GOP strategists felt somewhat better Tuesday as they watched turnout in conservative counties where early voting had lagged the fall pace considerably.
+Republicans also reported solid turnout in the outer ring of metro Atlanta, counties where Republicans still have troves of votes.

 But, as it goes in the era of Trump, Democratic turnout appeared to stay strong as well.
 Officials in Fulton County, the most populous in the state and home to Atlanta, said Election Day turnout there exceeded what it was in November.
-RELATIVELY SMOOTH SO FAR
+Turnout among Black voters, who trend overwhelmingly Democratic, was particularly strong statewide.
+That adds up to a steep climb for Republicans.

 Even with Trump’s steady drumbeat of falsehoods about the voting process, state elections authorities and officials from both parties said Tuesday’s voting and the count appeared smooth.